Duma107/Frontend-Mentor---Recipe-page/README-template.md

+Here's a detailed README based on your provided HTML and CSS, following the given template:

 # Frontend Mentor - Recipe page solution

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.